cosmic-sense/local-or-global/docs/README.md

+# Uncertainty of CRNS-based soil moisture estimates

-Use the following tool to assess uncertainty of CRNS-based estimates of soill water content (SWC).
+Use the following tool to assess uncertainty of CRNS-based estimates of soil water content (SWC).
 The uncertainty is estimated for two calibration scenarios:

 - **local calibration** (blue line) is the standard approach for which SWC in the sensor footprint is estimated from soil sampling then